Image courtesy Repetrope.

-These guys are ready and get their close-ups in this tape, which documents over forty competitors at the July 1998 Mr. USA contest in Las Vegas.
+These men get their close-ups in this film, documenting over forty-five competitors at the July 1998 NPC USA contest in Las Vegas.
 The USA is a pro qualifier for the NPC, and a desirable contest to win.
-The men here have all won other contests -- some have won many of them -- and we get an upclose view of each posing at the side of the pump room against a dark blue curtain under bright lights.
-Men in all weight classes, from bantam to super-heavyweight, appear in no particular order for about two minutes each (a few are on camera more briefly than that).
-The only sounds are weights being handled off-screen for last-minute prep, with inaudible chatter along with periodic lineup calls by the NPC pump room manager, whos all business (No belly rings, no earrings, etc.).
+The men here have all won other contestssome have won many of themand we get an up-close view of each posing under bright lights at the side of the pump room against a dark blue curtain.
+Men in all weight classes, from bantam to super-heavyweight, appear in no particular order for about two minutes each (a few more briefly than that).
+The only sounds are weights being handled off-screen for last-minute prep, with inaudible chatter along with periodic lineup calls by the NPC manager, whos all business (No belly rings, no earrings).

 The pattern for filming each man is the same.
-The competitor hits compulsory poses, at times stopping and giving the cameraman the pose he requests, while the camera tracks him.
-It moves over the arms in bicep shots; it pans up and down the front side for a double bicep or side chest or most muscular shot; it climbs the abs like a ladder; it goes high-angle to shoot directly down onto the shoulders (delts, traps), showing how thick the guy is chest to back; it tracks down the legs in front for quad shots; it takes in lat spreads from the back, then dips down for the glutes, hamstrings, and calves.
+The competitor hits compulsory poses, at times stopping and giving the cameraman the pose he requests.
+The camera moves over the arms in bicep shots; it pans up and down the front side for a double bicep or side chest or most muscular shot; it climbs the abs like a ladder; it goes high-angle to shoot down the shoulders (delts, traps), showing how thick the man is chest to back; it tracks down the legs in front for quad shots; it takes in lat spreads from the back, then dips down for the glutes, hamstrings, and calves.
 The camera is close enough at times to show skin pores.
-One startling high-angle shot of the front torso looks straight down the separation in the pecs as the guy shifts his abs back and forth.
-Each competitor is a practiced poser; most have spent hundreds of hours in front of mirrors in order to isolate a body part at a moments notice with no wasted movement.
+One startling high-angle shot of the front torso looks straight down the separation in the pecs as the man shifts his abs back and forth.
+Each competitor is a practiced poser; most have spent hundreds of hours in front of mirrors in order to isolate a body part at a moments notice.
 The best posers offer a mind-blowing stage routine, although were only seeing excerpts from it.
-All are salty, self-possessed, and proud of what they've accomplished.
+All are ready, self-possessed, and proud of what they've accomplished.
 With one exception none is holding water, and most are in the best shape of their lives.
-Each one has strong points and is well worth seeing.
+Each has strong points and is well worth seeing.

-The competitors arent identified here, but some have familiar faces -- and bodies so recognizable we wouldnt even need their faces to ID them, like Aaron Maddron.
-Jason Arntz appears briefly (he didnt win the show but did take the Nationals later in 1998); so does Dennis James, who won this show in an upset victory.
+The competitors arent identified here, but some have familiar facesand bodies so recognizable we wouldnt even need their faces to ID them, like Aaron Maddron.
+Jason Arntz appears briefly (he didnt win the show but did take the Nationals later in 1998); so does Dennis James, who won this show.
 All the guys deserve to be here, and some of the best I had never seen before.
 Its a shame theyre not better known, but some established their reputations in this contest.
 Most have short hair, some buzzcuts, a few shaved heads; those with longer hair have it in a ponytail or braid in back.
 A few have sideburns (to ear bottom), some have moustaches, a few goatees, and of course no body hair below the neck.
-Almost all wear brief posing trunks in a variety of different styles, colors and fabrics, but one poses in his street clothes and another in boxers.
-Quite a few tattoos are visible; frowned upon by the judges, tats remain popular.
-Most competitors are in their twenties, with a few looking older than that.
+Almost all wear posing trunks in a variety of different styles, colors and fabrics, but one poses in his street clothes and another in boxer briefs.
+Quite a few tattoos are visible; frowned upon by some judges, tats remain popular.
+Most competitors are in their twenties, with a few older than that.
 All are ripped.